lucia-auth/lucia/documentation/content/guidebook/github-oauth/sveltekit.md

 ---
 title: "Github OAuth in SvelteKit"
-description: "Learn the basic of Lucia and the OAuth integration by implementing Github OAuth in SvelteKit"
+description: "Learn the basic of Lucia and the OAuth integration by implementing Github OAuth"
 menuTitle: "SvelteKit"
 ---